WORCESTER — Jordan Harris soaked in his final seconds on the ice.

 But it wasn’t quite enough.

-Western Michigan outlasted Northeastern in the NCAA tournament’s first round, squeaking out a 2-1 victory behind Luke Grainger’s game-winning score 1:33 into overtime.
-With the victory, the Broncos advance to the NCAA Quarterfinals on Sunday, with the program’s first ever Frozen Four appearance on the horizon.
+Western Michigan outlasted Northeastern in the NCAA tournament’s first round, squeaking out a 2-1 victory behind Luke Grainger’s game-winning score just one minute into overtime.
+With the victory, the Broncos advance to the NCAA Quarterfinals on Sunday, just one win away from program’s first ever Frozen Four appearance.
 For the Huskies, the defeat concludes a rollercoaster, whirlwind of a season, but one that will be remembered by its triumphant peaks more than its devastating finish.

 “These guys won 25 games, won a Hockey East regular season championship, and they’ll always be champions winning that trophy,” Northeastern head coach Jerry Keefe said after the loss.
 “Any season there’s gonna be some ups and downs… but you saw today, with the pushback we had, I felt like we kept growing.”